AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/create-meta-ad.md

    * Or, drag and drop assets into the **[!UICONTROL Select from Content]** section to upload one or more new assets.
 1. Click **[!UICONTROL Use]**.

-When you are done adding parameters, you can collapse the prompt area by clicking the _Parameters_ icon again.
+When you are done adding parameters, you can collapse the prompt drawer by clicking the _Parameters_ icon again.

 ## Enter a prompt